 ReSharper provides the following code analysis and coding assistance features for CSS file.

-@media), functions that can be used as property values,
+functions that can be used as property values, pseudo-classes, etc.

 In addition to standard syntax highlighting that is common for all file types supported by ReSharper, it provides some special features for CSS files.
 Any color value is underlined with a respective color, it doesn't matter how it is defined (color name, hex code or RGB code).

 When you hover the pointer over the color value, a tooltip appears.
 If the color is one of the colors defined in CSS (CSS and HTML) specification, color name is displayed near the icon, otherwise icon, hex code and RBG code are displayed in the tooltip for the corresponding color value.

 See Color Assistance to find out more about defining the color and the Select Color dialog box.

 When ReSharper detects an error, it highlights it with a curly red line.

 You can hover the pointer over the error to display its description as a tooltip.

 For more information and other ways to find out why your code is highlighted, see

 Since ReSharper has its own code inspections, you can specify whether to display them as errors, warnings, suggestions, hints, or not to display at all.